wacncontent/CustomizeTool/output/articles/sql-database/sql-database-aad-authentication.md

 <properties
-   pageTitle="Connect to SQL Database By Using Azure Active Directory Authentication | Microsoft Azure" description="Learn how to connect to SQL Database by using Azure Active Directory Authentication." services="sql-database" documentationCenter=""
+   pageTitle="Connect to SQL Database By Using Azure Active Directory Authentication | Windows Azure" description="Learn how to connect to SQL Database by using Azure Active Directory Authentication." services="sql-database" documentationCenter=""